-The ventricles are the lower chambers of the heart, which receive blood from the atria above and pump it to the lungs, and to the rest of the body.
+The ventricles are the bottom chambers of the heart, which receive blood from top chambers and pump it to the lungs and to the rest of the body.
 The walls of both ventricles are thick and muscular.
 However, the wall of the left ventricle is thicker than the right as it is the main pumping chamber: pumping blood at high pressure to all areas of the body.